 Firearm Possession By A Convicted Felon

 Firearm possession by a convicted felon statutes make it unlawful for someone convicted of a felony who has not had their rights restored to possess a firearm.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida laws include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, firearm possession by convicted felon offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state firearm possession by a convicted felon offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.